ibm-cloud-docs/watsonxdata/data_policy.md

    - **Eligible catalogs**

      1. Select a catalog.
 This lists all the schemas available in the catalog.
      1. Choose one, more than one, or all schemas.
+You can also proceed without choosing a schema, to allow user to create their own schema.

         - You can select the checkbox against a particular schema or use **ALL** checkbox to include all schemas under the catalog.
         - Select the **All** checkbox for schemas to include both current and future schemas with all tables and columns.